Kimberlee A. Johnson is an educator, activist, justice advocate, preacher, organizer, and clergy leader.

-Dr. Johnson has served the Eastern University community in numerous capacities since 1997 including Coordinator of Service Learning and Campus Ministries (and Missions), Program Director of the BA in Urban Studies, Coordinator of the Urban Immersion Program, Director of Student Leadership and Formation, and Urban Studies Department Chair.
+Dr. Johnson has served the Eastern University community in numerous capacities since 1997 including Coordinator of Service Learning and Campus Ministries (and Missions), Program Director of the BA and MA in Urban Studies, Coordinator of the Urban Immersion Program, Director of Student Leadership and Formation, and Urban Studies Department Chair.
 She has taught Eastern's high school, undergraduate, and graduate students, in traditional, accelerated, online, and on-ground delivery formats.
-She continues to coordinate many on campus and city-wide events and training opportunities in her role as Director of the Center for Urban Youth Development.
-These include youth justice forums, reentry events, free workshops, youth ministry seminars,and certificate programs.
+She continues to coordinate many on campus and city-wide events and training opportunities in her role as Director of the Center for Community Engagement.
+She has served the University as Faculty Senator and Chair of the GPS Educational Policy and Curriculum Committee.

-Dr. Johnson is the host of the cable TV program, Del Val Now, where she features regional newsmakers.
-She serves on the Board of Directors for Evangelicals for Social Action which is committed to building movements and incubating projects for social change and justice.
-Advancing causes for justice runs through Dr. Johnson's veins, and she provides voice and empowerment for many vulnerable populations in our society.
+Dr. Johnson serves on the Board of Directors for Christians for Social Action which is committed to building movements and incubating projects for social change and justice.
+Advancing causes for justice runs through her veins, and she provides voice and empowerment for many vulnerable populations in our society.
+She is a sought after facilitator and commentator on matters of criminal justice reform.
+She is a member of the Coalition for Juvenile Justice and is also affiliated with the Philadelphia Bail Fund and Decarcerate PA.

 D.Min.
 (Urban Missiology), Westminster Theological Seminary